Fermentation at home! It may take some time, but it's easier than you think to make your own Sauerkraut From Scratch!

 - 1 quart water in a sanitized glass jar

-- In large mixing bowl, mix cabbage thoroughly with salt, juniper berries, and caraway seeds, using hands or tongs.
-If using your hands, make sure that they are very clean prior to mixing.
-Let stand for 10 minutes.
+- In large mixing bowl, mix cabbage thoroughly with salt and caraway seeds, .
+You can use tongs or your hands.
+Make sure your hands are freshly cleaned.
+Let the cabbage stand for 10 minutes.

-- Check cabbage every other day for approximately 2 weeks and skim the surface of scum, if necessary.
-Let stand for 4 weeks.
-Transfer to an airtight container and store in the refrigerator for up to 6 months.
+- Let stand for 4 weeks in the cool dry place.
+But check it every other day for the first 2 weeks and skim the surface of scum, if necessary.
+After 4 weeks, transfer to an airtight container and store in the refrigerator for up to 6 months.